MicrosoftDocs/microsoft-365-community/Community/defining-a-power-platform-environment-strategy.md

 There are multiple types of environments.
 The type indicates the purpose of the environment and determines its characteristics.
 The following table summarises the current types of environments that you might encounter.

-Environment Type	Purpose
-Developer	Developer environments are created by users who have the Community Plan license.
-They're special environments intended only for use by the owner, and they can't be shared with other users.
-Provisioning developer environments can't be restricted unless through a support ticket.
-Only a single user account with the Community Plan has access.

-Trial	Trial environments are intended to support short-term testing needs and are automatically cleaned up after a short period of time.
-They expire after 30 days and are limited to one user.
-Provisioning trial environments can be restricted to admins.

-Sandbox	These are non-production environments, which offer features like copy and reset.
-Sandbox environments are used for development and testing, separate from production.
-Provisioning sandbox environments can be restricted to admins (because production environment creation can be blocked), but converting from a production to a sandbox environment can't be blocked.

-Non-production environments.
-Enables the typical ‘Development’ and ‘Test’ environment isolation.
-Default	These are a special type of production environment.
-Each tenant has a default environment that's created automatically.
-Its characteristics are discussed in the following section, The default environment.

-Production	This is intended to be used for permanent work in an organization.
-It can be created and owned by an administrator or anyone with a Power Apps license, provided there is 1 GB available database capacity.
-These environments are also created for each existing Common Data Service database when it is upgraded to version 9.0 or later.
-Production environments are what you should use for any environments on which you depend.

 ## Why is the Default Environment special?